 This research investigated the feasibility of a "plasma lens" for wavefront control of light sources.
 The approach focused on the use of a dielectric barrier discharge (DBD) for the plasma generation.

-Fig. 14 Electron density, $\eta_e$ , as a function $\eta_e^$ defined in Equation 19.
-Curves correspond to the analytic model given by Equation 18.

 The wavefront distortion produced by the DBD generated plasma was characterized and related to the plasma electron density.
 The effect of gas pressure and plasma power were investigated.

+Fig. 14 Electron density, η_e , as a function η_e^ defined in Equation 19.
+Curves correspond to the analytic model given by Equation 18.

 The results were compared to a derived analytic model for the electron density and optical path difference, OPD, as a function of the plasma power.
 The agreement between the experiment and analytic model was very good, especially at the higher plasma power levels.
 The maximum OPD increased with the gas pressure inside the "lens".
-A maximum OPD of approximately 1.5 $\mu$ m was achieved in the experiment.
-This exceeds by an order of magnitude, the OPD values cited in aerooptic applications by Gordeyev et al[1], and otherwise corrected using electro-mechanical deformable mirrors.
+A maximum OPD of approximately 1.5 μ m was achieved in the experiment.
+This exceeds by an order of magnitude, the OPD values cited in aero-optic applications by Gordeyev et al[1], and otherwise corrected using electro-mechanical deformable mirrors.
+Notably, even larger OPD values can be achieved by using multiple devices in series.
 Air was used as the gas in the "plasma lens" for these feasibility experiments.
 Penning mixtures are preferable because they can be ionized at lower voltages than air.
 This will allow higher gas pressures to be used which will further increase the maximum possible OPD levels, and dynamic range.
 Future research will investigate the time response of the "plasma lens" which in theory should easily exceed that of electro-mechanical deformable mirrors.